iFR-OFC/Sequential-SOS-Nonlinear-Control/README.md

 ```
 All folder contain the script for either the sequential SOS or coordinate-descent implementation.
 Except for the N-link robot arm we also provide screenshots showing the computational stats.
 Note that these might differ on other machines.

+## Implementation Details:
+We provide an additional file "Implementation_Details_Sequential_SOS.pdf", which provides more information of the implementation in CaΣoS.
+For instance, this document provides a class diagram and describes the folder structure.

 ## Onboarding Tutorial
 For a simple onboarding process, we provide a tutorial.m file.
 This file implements a simpl example and guides the user through the solver build process.
 Due to its simplicity, this file is recommended for debugging purposes of the proposes filter line search algorithm.